Tove Alexandersson

+Tove Alexandersson (born 7 September 1992) is a Swedish foot orienteer, ski orienteer, skyrunner, trail runner, ski mountaineer and skysnow runner.
+Alexandersson has won gold medals at world championships in six different sports, and has won a total of 23 gold medals at the World Orienteering Championships, making her the most successful female orienteer in history by number of gold medals at the World Championships along with Simone Niggli-Luder.
+Alexandersson holds the record for the number of gold medals in a row at the World Orienteering Championships, winning 11 in a row between 2018 and 2022.

-Tove Alexandersson (born 7 September 1992) is a Swedish orienteer, ski orienteer, skyrunner and ski mountaineer.
-She has won a total of 17 gold medals at the World Orienteering Championships and 10 gold medals at the World Ski Orienteering Championships.
-In 2018, she won the Sky Marathon event at the Skyrunning World Championships, in her second skyrunning race ever.
-In 2021, she won the combined discipline at the World Championships of Ski Mountaineering.
+In addition to her success in orienteering, Alexandersson has excelled in multiple other sports.
+Alexandersson has won 10 gold medals at the World Ski Orienteering Championships, and in 2018, she won the Sky Marathon event at the Skyrunning World Championships, in her second skyrunning race ever.
+In 2021, she won the combined discipline at the World Championships of Ski Mountaineering, and in 2023 she won a gold medal in the short trail discipline at the World Mountain and Trail Running Championships.
+In 2024 Alexandersson won all three events in the SkySnow World Championships in her first such event ever.
 She competes for Stora Tuna OK in orienteering and Alfta-Ösa OK in ski orienteering.
-Alexandersson holds the record for the number of gold medals in a row at the World Orienteering Championships, winning 11 in a row between 2018 and 2022.

 Orienteering

 Junior World Championships

 Alexandersson became Middle Distance Junior World Champion in orienteering in 2009.
 She was 16 years old at the time, running against competitors up to four years older than her.
 She maintained her Middle Distance title in both 2010 and 2012, with two further gold medals in the sprint and in the relay, two silvers, and one bronze in the long distance.